 Yes, pack for different types of weather.
 Don't just take a few skimpy pieces of clothing just because you're traveling in the heat of summer.
 Weather in Scandinavia changes all the time and it can suddenly be rainy or windy, and you end up buying a new jacket even though you could have brought your windbreaker from home.
 Sturdy shoes are always a good idea as well.

 Set a Spending Limit

-This is an important point, especially during your vacation.
+A spending limit is an important point, especially during your vacation.
 Set a spending limit on souvenirs, gifts, and similar expenses.
-Don't send a postcard to that aunt in Alaska you haven't heard from in 5 years.
-If you set a overall spending limit for the entire trip, and it is a little low, you might have to shorten the vacation by a day or so.
+Don't send a postcard to that aunt you haven't heard from in five years.
+If you set an overall spending limit for the entire trip, and it is a little low, you might have to shorten the vacation by a day or so.
 Adjust your plans accordingly.

 Use Your Credit Card Miles/Rewards

 Redeem your miles to get cheaper fares or free nights.
 You haven't racked up enough points yet to get a free trip?
 That's ok, too.
-When paying for your flights and hotel, just use a credit card that earns points or miles, and apply them toward your next trip.
+When paying for your flights and hotel, use a credit card that earns points or miles and apply them toward your next trip.